 - hepatic and other distant metastases

 Dynamic MRI is considered useful and reliable in the staging of advanced gallbladder cancer.
-MRI combined with MRCP is sensitive in detection of obstructive jaundice and liver invasion as well as hepatic and lymph nodal metastasis.
+MRI combined with MRCP is sensitive in the detection of obstructive jaundice and liver invasion as well as hepatic and lymph nodal metastasis.
 It may be more difficult to delineate any invasion into the duodenum or to detect omental metastasis by MRI 6.
 Reported sensitivity rates for direct hepatic invasion and lymph node invasion on MRI can be as high as 100% and 92% respectively 7.

 Treatment and prognosis

-Unfortunately, due to the largely asymptomatic nature of these tumours, the presentation is typically late with the majority of tumours being large, unresectable, with direct extension into adjacent structures or distant metastases present at diagnosis.
+Unfortunately, due to the mostly asymptomatic nature of these tumors, the presentation is typically late with the majority of tumors being large, unresectable, with direct extension into adjacent structures or distant metastases present at diagnosis.

 Curative resection is only possible for localised early disease, which is usually found incidentally.
 This is reflected in the dismal prognosis 4: